The trust engine, everywhere

 See who the research community actually leans on in a field, from the citations up.

-Open the graphThe same scoring run over open-source projects, built from who thanks and reverts whom.
+Open the graphThe same scoring run over open-source projects, built from who stars whose work.

 See who keeps the open-source world running, not just who has the most stars.